notslang/genomena.com/content/hela/index.md

 Third, the technical question of what we can learn raises thornier _policy_ questions about data privacy, ownership, publishing, and consent.
 And here, perhaps, likening HeLa's genome to a remixed or cubist rendition of Lacks's was apt.
 A person's DNA uniquely quilts together genome segments shared with others (kin, both near and far), peppered with a few brand new variants (by mutation).
 As such, it's neither fully original, nor fully derivative -- like a work of art, necessarily influenced by broader culture.
 And, perhaps notably, tough questions about sampling and provenance ([Elgin marbles](http://en.wikipedia.org/wiki/Elgin_Marbles), anyone?) have long raged in the art world, with few clear answers.
 As such, prepare for a vocal, but likely indefinite societal conversation on that front.

-[^1] The paper itself made this clear by showing, from HeLa’s genome, that Lacks was indeed a woman with largely west African and European ancestry.
-Some of us noted that we could go deeper, using public data to guess which variants were attached to which others in Lacks’s chromosomes, clarifying which parts of the world particular stretches of her genome trace to, and even which particular people are her close cousins in particular parts of the genome.
+[^1] The paper itself made this clear by showing, from HeLa's genome, that Lacks was indeed a woman with largely west African and European ancestry.
+Some of us noted that we could go deeper, using public data to guess which variants were attached to which others in Lacks's chromosomes, clarifying which parts of the world particular stretches of her genome trace to, and even which particular people are her close cousins in particular parts of the genome.

 Moreover, some common variants that HeLa shares with other human genomes let us guess at traits that Lacks may have had, and at various disease risks that she might have faced, had she not died of cervical cancer at thirty-one.